Nadybot/ANNOUNCEMENT_MODULE/README.txt

-Announcements are periodic messages sent to one or more public channels.
+This module allows you to pe;riodically send messages to one or more public channels.